clayhickman/portfolio/threat-hunting-scenarios/cryptominer/threat-report(cryptominer).md

 ### 4. Searched the `DeviceRegistryEvents` to check if the cryptominer had created a registry Run key or similar.

-The detection of a registry modification event, specifically persistence via the Run or RunOnce registry keys, was discovered

-At `2025-03-10T02:11:27.0935942Z`, a RegistryValueSet event was detected on the device "cmh-cyber-vm", where the FakeMiner registry key was created under `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`.
+The detection of a registry modification event (persistence via the Run or RunOnce registry keys) was detected on the device `cmh-cyber-vm` at `2025-03-10T02:11:27.0935942Z`, where the `FakeMiner` registry key was created under `HKEY_CURRENT_USER\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`.
 The registry value persistence mechanism points to the executable `systemupdate.exe`.

 **Query used to locate event:**